 Our business development strategy also includes mergers and acquisitions, or M&A, activities that will enable us to further expand our network of residential reentry centers, grow our portfolio of government-leased properties, and acquire other businesses that provide complementary services.
 We will continue to pursue opportunities to help our government partners meet their infrastructure needs, primarily through the development and redevelopment of criminal justice sector assets, but also by acquiring other real estate assets with a bias toward those used to provide mission-critical governmental services, that we believe have favorable investment returns, diversify our cash flows, and increase value to our stockholders.
+We will also respond to customer demand and may develop or expand correctional and detention facilities when we believe potential long-term returns justify the capital deployment, like the aforementioned expansion of our Otay Mesa Detention Center.
 These business development activities will require capital.
 We currently expect to fund these growth opportunities with cash on hand and availability under our revolving credit facility.
-As of December 31, 2017, we had cash on hand of \$52.2 million and \$694.1 million available under our revolving credit facility.
+As of December 31, 2018, we had cash on hand of \$52.8 million and \$575.3 million available under our revolving credit facility.
 We may also seek to issue debt or equity securities from time to time when we determine that market conditions and the opportunity to utilize the proceeds from the issuance of such securities are favorable.
 We currently anticipate that any proceeds obtained through capital markets transactions would be used to repay borrowings under our revolving credit facility.
 We will also pursue alternative sources of capital that could include secured indebtedness, subject to limitations set forth in our debt agreements.